Did you know that LivePerson has a Conversational AI forum for builders? Check it out!

 If your tool of choice is a simple Google sheet, you can add an internal knowledge base and link the sheet to it.
-Once you add the knowledge base using the sheet, you can follow one of two workflows:

 If your tool of choice is a simple CSV sheet, you can add an internal knowledge base and import the contents of the CSV file when you do.
-The import is a one-time operation when you add the knowledge base.
-Thereafter, you add and update the articles directly in the knowledge base.

 Starting from scratch

 If you’re starting a knowledge base from scratch, and you prefer to work directly in the KnowledgeAI application, you can also do this.
-Simply add an internal knowledge base and start adding articles.

 As mentioned above, in KnowledgeAI, you can populate a knowledge base in several ways.
 Here's an at-a-glance view of how that works: